the-engine-room/library/_posts/2015-12-07-microtasking.md

 Once a microtasking project has launched, there is a natural limit to the length of time that most volunteers will contribute.
 The following tactics can extend that volunteer engagement period.

 * __Keeping up momentum.__ Several interviewees found that excitement and pressure were key motivators for encouraging people to keep engaging.
 Some Zooniverse projects recorded significant spikes in activity after sending out a newsletter asking their community to reach 1 million classifications in a week.
 Another project noticed that when their communications “went into autopilot” and failed to communicate urgency, volunteer participation dropped off.
 * __Constant contact.__ The team working on Tomnod realised that “you can’t over-communicate” with volunteers.
 They use multiple channels to reach their audience, including Twitter, Facebook, a discussion forum and their primary tool: email.
+Micromappers set up a chatroom each time their tool was used, and found that volunteers would often enjoy interacting with each other - even on issues that had nothing to do with microtasking or the disaster in question.
 * __In-person contact.__ Fairplay Alliance began publishing lists of most successful volunteers, giving extra praise to those processed most contracts over which time period.
 They thought carefully about how to praise and recognise the work of each volunteer, as they found out that this was very valued; in effect, being part of a community seemed to really matter to the volunteers.
 Over time, Fairplay started organising events for them, inviting them to their office, then for bigger groups of 30-40 people, providing drinks and organising discussions.
 “These are the real things that really matter to the people; that they’re taking part with the sense of contributing to something bigger, that you show them what you’re able to do with their help.”
 * __Linking volunteer effort to results.__ Some organisations, such as Fairplay, focused a lot of energy on launching the results of their platform publicly.
 Before they did the public launch of their data, they had a big event where all volunteers were invited, with semi-famous people present, as well as a local comic with private show.
 They awarded the most active volunteers, with gifts and printed diplomas showing how many contracts they processed.
+Micromappers highlights top contributors in emails to their mailing list.

 ---